Dr. Pepper Baked Beans with Bacon

 You’ll also be adding the beans at this step.
 Simmer the Dr. Pepper beans mixture on the stovetop until everything is reduced by about a third.
-This gives the beans a head start on getting tender, and the liquid starts to reduce to a sauce.
+This gives the cast iron baked beans a head start on getting tender, and the liquid starts to reduce to a sauce.

 You can stir the Dr. Pepper baked beans once, halfway through, if you remember, but it’s not necessary!
 At the end of the hour, the sauce should be thick, glazy and delicious.